ahtotruu/webtools/README.md

 * Hash calculator computes hash values of files or manually entered data.
   The files needed for this one: `hasher.html` (the main page), `hasher.js`.

+* Data recoder converts data between base-16, base-32, base-64.
+  The files needed for this one: `recoder.html` (the main page), `recoder.js`.